reup-distribution/ordered/README.md

 # ordered-cljs

-A ClojureScript fork of [org.flatland/ordered](https://github.com/amalloy/ordered).
+A ClojureScript implementation of [org.flatland/ordered](https://github.com/amalloy/ordered).

 ordered provides sets and maps that maintain the insertion order of their contents.